XINCGer/TTKMusicplayer/README.md

-# QMusicPlayer
+# TTKMusicplayer
-The music player plugin for run
+The TTKMusicplayer plugin for run

 ## Details on folders